 9. In order to prevent medicinal product errors it is important to review the Summary of Product Characteristics and to check the outer carton and vial labels to ensure that the medicinal product being prepared and administered is Kadcyla (trastuzumab emtansine) and not another trastuzumab-containing medicine, such as Herceptin (trastuzumab) or Enhertu (trastuzumab deruxtecan.

 10. A description of the key differences between Roche products Kadcyla (trastuzumab emtansine), Herceptin and Herceptin SC (trastuzumab) in relation to indication, dose, administration and packaging differences.

-Obligation to conduct post-authorisation measures

-The MAH shall complete, within the stated timeframe, the below measures: